Our Entrepreneurship Minor Helps You Develop Innovative Solutions to Societal Problems

 - BUSI 463, “Entrepreneurial Strategy,” (3 credit hours)

-You can find more information about our courses on our undergraduate course page.
+You can find more information about our courses on the undergraduate course page.

 Experiential Learning Opportunities: